Linqto Review 2025: How It Works & Who Can Invest

 Flexibility

-Depending on how you define flexibility, you may not find a lot of it here.
+Depending on how you define flexibility, you may not find much of it here.
 Linqto is 100% focused on private investing in pre-IPO companies and doesn’t offer other products and services.
-If you want a company that will bring together investing and banking in one place, you’ll have to look elsewhere.

-Linqto’s app is user-friendly, but if you run into trouble, there are limited options for customer support.
-Most likely, you’ll need to send an email or fill out a web form for assistance.
+Linqto’s app is user-friendly, but there are limited customer support options if you run into trouble.
+You’ll most likely need to send an email or fill out a web form for assistance.

 Bottom Line